 First, if a factor V modifies the effect of treatment A on the outcome Y then the average causal effect will differ between populations with different prevalence of V. For example, the average causal effect in the population of Table 4.1 is harmful in women and beneficial in men, i.e., there is qualitative effect modification.
 Because there are 50% of individuals of each sex and the sex-specific harmful and beneficial effects are equal but of opposite sign, the average causal effect in the entire population is null.
-However, had we conducted our study in a population with a greater proportion of women (e.g., graduating college students), the average causal effect in the entire population, the entire population, of the average causal effect modification, the magnitude, but not the direction, of the average causal effect modification, consider the effects of asbestos exposure (which differ between smokers and nonsmokers) and of universal health care (which differ between low-income and high-income families).
+However, had we conducted our study in a population with a greater proportion of women (e.g., graduating college students), the average causal effect in the entire population would have been harmful.
+In the presence of non-qualitative effect modification, the magnitude, but not the direction, of the average causal effect may vary across populations.
+As examples of non-qualitative effect modification, consider the effects of asbestos exposure (which differ between smokers and nonsmokers) and of universal health care (which differ between low-income and high-income families).